octo-technology/OpenTezos/docs/dapp/front-user-experience.md

 export default App;
 ```

 Let's test it: we will display a notification when connecting a new account.
-There are three types of alert:
+There are three types of alerts:
 - `info`: display some information
 - `success`: display the success of an operation
 - `error`: display the failure of an operation